RcDevRIL/cesi_covid_19_tracker/README.md

 You'll find here the source code for a simple app written in **[Flutter]** whose humble purpose is to provide **informations** on the **COVID-19** world situation along with a short **FAQ** about this virus.

 This application has first been created by a group of 4 students in software engineering during a course on Web development !:rocket:
-We had 2 school days to think about a simple website to build, subject and technologies free of choice !!
+We had 2 school days to think about a simple website to build...subject and technologies free of choice !!
 The notation was about project management not coding so..
 We could have fun with the app !:+1: We chose Flutter Web so we can get a first glimpse on this technology and we chose to make a simple **COVID-19** dashboard relying on some free API.

 After what became a sucessful exam, I chose to continue the development for training purposes!
 And also to see the state of Flutte for Web...:thinking: